-The district will take official attendance every day at 9:00 a.m.
+The district will take official attendance every day at 9:00am (2nd period).

 A student absent for any portion of the day, should follow the procedures below to provide documentation of the absence.

 Documentation after an Absence (All Grade Levels)